Skip to content

 Rhino History In Uganda

 Historically, the northern white (Ceratotherium.s.cottoni) and black (Diceros biconis michalei) rhino species roamed abundantly across savanna grasslands of northern Uganda.
-Sadly from late 1960’s large fees paid by international trophy hunters and regional conflicts led to a hunting spree of these land giants till their local extinction at least in Uganda by 1983 when the last single individual was shot by the shores of R. Nile in northern Uganda.
+Sadly from late 1960’s large fees paid by international trophy hunters and regional conflicts led to a hunting spree of these land giants till their local extinction at least in Uganda by 1983 when the last single individual was shot by the shores of River Nile in northern Uganda.

-Tracking Rhinos on Foot at Ziwa
+Tracking Rhinos on Foot at Ziwa Sanctuary

 The wooded grasslands in the complex supports other local residents like, the elusive leopard seen on night patrols, Kob, beautiful and tame Bushbuck, Common Warthog, Vervet monkey and rich bird species checklist unique to these woodlands.